nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

     * Pros: Easy to implement.
     * Cons: May have performance issues in terms of time needed to sort.

-* **Alternative 2:** Single complex sorting method that combines all the individual sorting for each parameter.
+* **Alternative 2:** Single composite sorting method that combines all the individual sorting for each parameter.
     * Pros: Save time as only 1 sorting operation is carried out.
     * Cons: Harder to modify when more parameters are added.
 Can result in more bugs due to complexity.

-_{more aspects and alternatives to be added}_

 ### Search feature